The Backsliders

 The Backsliders are an alternative-traditional country-rock band.
 Chip Robinson teamed up with Steve Howell to form the band as a duo in 1991 in Athens, GA.
-The remaining members had all joined the group by 1994, and the group disbanded in 1999.
-They reunited in late 2012.
+The remaining members had all joined the group by 1994, and the group imploded in 1999 during the making of the album Southern Lines.
+Chip Robinson reformed the band to finish the album with Don Dixon and Mitch Easter at The Fidelitorium, recruiting Terry Anderson on drums, Roger Gupton on bass and vocals, Rob Farris on Hammond B3 and piano.
+Brad Rice rejoined this lineup on lead guitar for the tour promoting that album.
+The Backsliders disbanded shortly after the tour and reformed with the original members in 2012.